mpetuska/kmdc/docs/CONTRIBUTING.md

 ### Development Loop

-To work on UI component library such as KMDC, you obviously need to somehow render your changes to see if they are correct and work properly.
+To work on UI ui library such as KMDC, you obviously need to somehow render your changes to see if they are correct and work properly.
 This is achieved with the help of a [sandbox](../sandbox) module.
 In most of the caxses, the development loop for KMDC looks as follows:

 1. Implement your changes or new features
-2. Add a new [Sample](../sandbox/src/jsMain/samples/MDCButton.kt) to either one of the existing samples for a component or an entirely new samples bundle.
+2. Add a new [Sample](../sandbox/src/jsMain/samples/MDCButton.kt) to either one of the existing samples for a ui or an entirely new samples bundle.
 3. Boot up the sandbox in continuous mode `./gradlew jsBrowserRun -t`
 4. Inspect your sample in the browser [http://localhost:3000](http://localhost:3000)
 5. Make further changes and save the file